 Available in various sizes depending on what your need is whether you want one that is generally used in one place or something you tend to carry with you.
 For portability's sake there are keyboards made out of rubber that roll up nicely or foldable ones that are in 3 sections and become a small pad shaped thing you can easily slide into a laptop case.
-Membrane keyboards are not as snappy as the mechanical ones which is why gamers tend to prefer the mechanical keyboards as they are more exacting with the technical performance of the keys due to the build these also tend to be a bit more costly.
+Membrane keyboards are not as snappy as the mechanical ones which is why gamers tend to prefer the mechanical keyboards as they are more exacting with the technical performance of the keys, due to the build these also tend to be a bit more costly.
 Mechanical keyboards are also more durable and are considered good high-end keyboards.